 There are several ways to find out where time is being spent in the check process.
 Start by setting the environment variable R_CHECK_TIMINGS to '0'.
-This will report the total CPU times (not Windows) and elapsed times for installation and running examples, tests and vignettes, under each sub-architecture if appropriate.
+This will report the total CPU times (not Windows) and elapsed times for installation and several checks, including for running examples, tests and vignettes, under each sub-architecture if appropriate.
 For tests and vignettes, it reports the time for each as well as the total.